glibaniosr/orca-bashtools/README.md

 # ORCA_run

 orca_run is a shell/bash script to help users run electronic structure calculations with ORCA software developed and maintained by prof. Frank Neese and coworkers at Max Planck Institute for Chemical Energy Conversion.

+The main advantage of the script is that you do not need to worry about running multiple inputs in the same folder, and you can specify from the command line the number of cores and memory to be used in the calculation without having to modify the input files one by one and directly.
+The script also deletes remaining temporary files in the case of crashing and stores post-calculation files in a new folder in the current directory.

-It's official website can be acessed at: **https://orcaforum.kofo.mpg.de**
+ORCA's official website can be acessed at: **https://orcaforum.kofo.mpg.de**

 ## About ORCA software for eletronic structures calculations